Church of Mary Magdalene, Mariupol: The second Church of Mary Magdalene

 The dilapidated condition of the old Church of Mary Magdalene prompted the planning for a new one.
 Its foundations were laid in 1862 on top of a hill a little higher and west of the old one, on Alexander Square.

 Construction was delayed until 1888, when the City Duma considered the original church in too bad a condition for use.
 The Duma ordered to issue the construction committee 2,000 Rubles annually, starting 1889, to continue construction work.

 Father Prokofiy Orlovsky, the rector of the new Church of Mary Magdalene, was elected chairman of the committee and the board of trustees.

 According to recollections of the era, the church kept the altar icon of the Saviour of time and an ancient, embroidered shroud.
 Bishop Simeon of Ekaterinoslav Taganrog arrived in Mariupol "to inspect the church and schools of the Mariupol district”, and to conduct the consecration of the new Church of Mary Magdalene on October 16, 1897.
 It became the second-largest church in Mariupol after Kharlampievsky Cathedral (Харлампієвський собор), which stood at the very beginning of Catherine Street (Катерининська вулиця).

 The church was built of brick in the pseudo-Byzantine architectural style and had three domes and three chapels in honour of St. Mary Magdalene, St. John the Baptist and in memory of the Intercession of the Blessed Virgin, consecrated and celebrated the Divine Liturgy.

 The new church stood until it was demolished in 1934 by order of the Bolshevik government as part of the Godless Five-Year Plan.
 The remains of Metropolitan Ignatius were moved to the Mariupol Museum of Local Lore.
 By the end of the 1930s, there were virtually no Christian churches left standing in the city.

 The vacant square was turned into a Soviet square with a fountain.
-In 1960, the Donetsk Academic Regional Drama Theater was built on the site.
+In 1960, the Donetsk Regional Drama Theatre was built on the site.
 As a result of excavations in 2018, fragments of the church's foundation were unearthed near the theatre and placed under a protective dome for exhibition.
 Also, a bronze model of the church of Mary Magdalene was installed under a glass cover.